Grace (2009 film): Release

 Grace premiered at the 2009 Sundance Film Festival.
-It was released in the US on August 14, 2009.
+It was released in the US on August 14, 2009 by Anchor Bay Entertainment and Dark Eye Entertainment.

 Reception

-Rotten Tomatoes, a review aggregator, reports that 70% of 30 surveyed critics gave the film a positive review; the average rating is 6.63/10 and the site's consensus reads: "Though not entirely effective as a conventional horror flick, Grace is still a graphic, disturbing, and artful exploration of twisted maternal instinct".
-Metacritic rated it 52/100 based on six reviews.
+Rotten Tomatoes, a review aggregator, reports that 73% of 33 surveyed critics gave the film a positive review; the average rating is 6.63/10 and the site's consensus reads: "Though not entirely effective as a conventional horror flick, Grace is still a graphic, disturbing, and artful exploration of twisted maternal instinct".
+Metacritic rated it 52 out of 100 based on six reviews.

 Jon Anderson of Variety called it "a satirical creepfest that mines modern motherhood for all its latent terrors".
 Doris Toumarkine of The Hollywood Reporter wrote, "Grace whimpers a bit like Rosemary's Baby and gurgles occasionally like The Exorcist, but the video look and bare-bones craftsmanship all scream B movie."
 Mike Hale of The New York Times described it as a "chilly and slow-moving horror film, which plays with ideas of mother love, obsessive child rearing and liberal spinelessness, adding a helping of trendy vampirism."
 Michael Ordona of the Los Angeles Times called it "a horrifying meditation on the unbreakable union of mother and child".
 S. James Snyder of Time Out New York rated it 1/5 stars and wrote, "Paul Solet's gyno-horror flick is certainly twisted but only slightly unnerving; the movie is about as gripping as one might expect given that its infant monster is both mute and cradle-bound."
 Ed Gonzalez of The Village Voice wrote that Grace is creepy but questioned the point of the film.